-In previous blog posts, we’ve discussed how to enable GPUs with Docker alone.
-In this post, we’ll walk you through enabling GPUs in Red Hat OpenShift.
-The notable difference is that OpenShift is Kubernetes-based and it includes additional features that ease GPU integration.
-One of these features is the device plugin, which can be used for more specialized devices such as GPUs.
-You can read about device plugins in Red Hat’s documentation here: https://docs.openshift.com/container-platform/3.11/dev_guide/device_plugins.html.
+In this tutorial, we’ll walk you through enabling GPUs in Red Hat® OpenShift.
+OpenShift is Kubernetes-based and it includes features that ease GPU integration.
+One of these features is the device plug-in, which can be used for more specialized devices such as GPUs.

-This post will describe the process of setting up NVIDIA’s device plugin.
+This tutorial describes the process of setting up NVIDIA’s device plug-in.
 Before you begin, you’ll need to install OpenShift onto your cluster.
 Refer to https://docs.openshift.com/container-platform/3.11/install/index.html for prerequisites and instructions.

-Also note, there is a troubleshooting section at the end of this post.
-Should you run into issues along the way, skip ahead to see if your problem is a common one.
+Also note, there is a troubleshooting section at the end of this tutorial.
+If you run into issues along the way, skip ahead to see if your problem is a common one.

 - Cleanup CUDA libraries from any prior installations:

 yum remove -y"cuda-*" "nvidia*" "libnvidia*" dkms.noarch epel-release nvidia-kmod* nvidia-container-runtime-hook

 Install CUDA packages:

 wget https://developer.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda-repo-rhel7-10-1-local-10.1.168-418.67-1.0-1.ppc64le.rpm rpm -ivh cuda-repo-rhel7-10-1-local-10.1.168-418.67-1.0-1.ppc64le.rpm rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm yum install -y dkms cuda-drivers